What Is Empty Text and Where Is It Used?

 User Interface (UI) designers spend hundreds of hours building strict rules for how you interact with an app.
 They dictate that your username must be at least 3 characters long.
 They dictate that you cannot send an empty Discord message.
 They dictate that your Instagram bio cannot have five consecutive line breaks.

-By copying a hidden Unicode character, you are providing the database with the heavy, mathematical data payload it requires to satisfy its strict rules, while displaying absolutely nothing to the human eye.
+By copying a hidden Unicode character, you can see whether a database preserves, normalizes, or removes invisible text while displaying little or nothing to the human eye.

 The Blank Canvas Analogy